Nærøy Municipality: Geography

 The municipality was located in the northwestern part of Trøndelag county, along the Foldafjord.
 It included the islands of Austra and Gjerdinga and the Kvingra peninsula.
 Several large lakes were located in the municipality including Mjosundvatnet, Salvatnet, and Storvatnet.
 The highest point in the municipality was the 873.58 m tall mountain Fuglstadfjellet on the border with Bindal Municipality to the north.

 Government

 While it existed, Nærøy Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Namdal District Court and the Frostating Court of Appeal.

+Municipal waste management was since 1993 handled by the inter-municipal Midtre Namdal Avfallsselskap.

 Municipal council

 The municipal council (Kommunestyre) of Nærøy Municipality was made up of 27 representatives that are elected to four year terms.
 The tables below show the historical composition of the council by political party.